screx/cwl-tutorial/README.md

 # Common Workflow Language (CWL) Tutorial (WIP)

 This tutorial will walk through the basics of CWL to create some basic tool descriptions and workflows.
+This was created for The Hospital for Sick Children in Toronto (SickKids)

 ## What is CWL?